Fred-B-Berendse/grad-rate-predictions/README.md

 ### Random Forest Regression

 A random forest regression was the next model utilized to predict graduation rates.
 A baseline model was first fitted to get a general idea of the performance of random forest model compared to the regression models.
-Once a baseline performance was established, sklearn's `RandomizedSearchCV` module was employed to do cross validation to search for the best combination of hyperparameters.
+Once a baseline performance was established, sklearn's `GridSearchCV` module was employed to do cross validation to search for the best combination of hyperparameters.
 The table below shows the range of values made available for the search.
-The number of iterations was set so that approximately 25% of the entire gridspace was searched.

 | Hyperparameter | Baseline Model | Search Range | Best Model |
 |-----------|----------|------------|--------------|